 After taking in the beauty for some time, we find that there are steps to walk down from the Puy, and I’m elated.
 Though I would have preferred to walk up the steps and amble leisurely down the verdant mountainside under the shade of the juniper trees.
 But we see so much more beauty on the way down the other side.
 I wish it could just go on forever.

 And I will remember this place always, till time and time are aeons.
 Just as I will remember you.
-Thank you for Puy Pariou, thank you for your love.
+Thank you for Puy Pariou, thank you for France, and thank you for your love.